 # In CASA: plotting antenna locations plotants(vis='G192-BP.ms')

-Although the plot is a bit crowded (Figure 2), zooming in (with the magnifying glass icon) shows that ea05 is located close to the center.
-It also has a comparably small number of flags and we will use this antenna as our reference.
+Although the plot is a bit crowded (Figure 2), zooming in (with the magnifying glass icon) shows that ea05 is located close to the center and if we use the flagdata task with mode='summary' it can be seen that ea05 has a comparably small number of flags.
+Therefore we will use this antenna as our reference.

 We start with a phase-only, time-dependent calibration solution for the bandpass calibrator.
 Solutions for each integration will remove most of the decorrelation of the signal.
 For best results, we will derive the phase variations from a narrow range of channels (60~68) near the centers of each spws: